 Preview Some of This Year's Digital Advent Calendar

 Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
-Text by Carolyn Pirtle, ©McGrath Institute for Church Life, 2020.
+Description text by Theresa Rice; ©McGrath Institute for Church Life, 2019.

-Images courtesy of The Marian Library (Dayton, Ohio); used with permission.
-Text by Carolyn Pirtle, ©McGrath Institute for Church Life, 2017.
+Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
+Description text by Carolyn Pirtle; ©McGrath Institute for Church Life, 2021.